<

 Colts 2025 free agency tracker: Offseason moves, signings

-NFL free agency is almost set to begin, and we're keeping track of every major signing, trade and release of the 2025 offseason, with analysis from our NFL Nation reporters and grades from our experts.
-The new league year begins March 12 at 4 p.m.
-ET, and free agent signings can then become official.
+NFL free agency has begun, and we're keeping track of every major signing, trade and release of the 2025 offseason, with analysis from our NFL Nation reporters and grades from our experts.
+The new league year began March 12 at 4 p.m.
+ET, and free agent signings can now become official.
 The first round of the 2025 NFL draft begins April 24 on ESPN.

 Here's a breakdown of every 2025 NFL free agent signing by the Indianapolis Colts and how each will impact the upcoming season: